10-step Format Instructions

 - 2. Do not use a title page.

-- 3. Your name, the date, and the course title should be typed, single-spaced,
+- 3. Type name, date, and course title, single-spaced,

 - 4. Double space the entire paper; do not use 1 ½ spacing to

-- 5. Be sure your pages are numbered, top right-hand corner.
-If your
+- 5. Be sure to number pages, in the top right-hand corner.
+If the

-- 6. Always keep a copy of your paper for yourself: back up on a thumb drive.
+- 6. Always keep a copy of the paper: back up on a thumb drive.
 Don't use erasable

 or onion-skin paper for the original.